celenn/first-page/_posts/2021-07-08-cloud-platform.md

   - platform
   - DevOps
 ---
+> *This blog is about my keynotes from <https://www.infoq.com/articles/platform-engineering-as-community-service>*
 ## Key Points
 - **Platform Engineering** is about using tools and skills to build, maintain and provide a curated platform experience for the communities using it.